PRIME TIME Preschool

 Spring Sites – October 15 for programs beginning between February 18 and May 15

-Fall Sites – April 15 for programs beginning between August 18 and November 15
+Fall Sites – Spring for programs beginning between August 18 and November 15

 The PRIME TIME Preschool program grants introduces families with 3-5 year old children to the humanities and to literature through age-appropriate storytelling, discussion, and literary exploration via center-based play.
 Trained facilitators read award-winning children’s books and guide groups to personally connect with literature through open-ended questioning and center exploration activities.
 The program models strategies that encourage family bonding, reading, and critical thinking through the discussion and exploration of literature.
 The format is an interactive story sharing and group discussion that takes place in one 90-minute session per week for six weeks.